ALonelyJuicebox/JDownloader-Metadata-To-Stash/README.md

 - Done!

 ## Additional Details
-- In a normal instance where there's just one file in the package, this will generate a single line CSV with the filename, filesize (in bytes) and URL.
+- In a normal instance where there's just one file in the package, this will generate a single line CSV with the `filename`, `filesize (in bytes)` and `URL`.
-- In a circumstance where a JD2 package has multiple files, this will give you a multi line CSV where each line will have a filename, filesize (in bytes) and the respective URL.
+- In a circumstance where a JD2 package has multiple files, this will give you a multi line CSV where each line will have a `filename`, `filesize (in bytes)` and the respective `URL`.
 - In the event that the URL is undeterminable, the URL field in the CSV will be defined as 'undefinedURL'